 Display your certification and course diplomas and display the CAMRT Code of Ethics.
 These documents demonstrate that you have embraced your role as a respected healthcare professional and illustrate your commitment to patient care.

-Whatever you end up doing, be sure to send us photos with the hashtag #MRTWeek2016 to be featured in the winter edition of the CAMRT News!
+Whatever you end up doing, be sure to send us photos to be featured in the CAMRT News!

-You can also send MRT Week photos to Jessica McGregor at email@example.com
+You can also send MRT Week photos to us at email@example.com.